RealMeddsam/Froststrap/README.md

 - Change the Roblox process priority
 - Automatically close the Roblox Crash Handler to reduce memory usage
 - Integrated cleaner tool to remove leftover files (feature was made by fishstrap first not us)
-- Multi-instance launching support

 ### Mods
-- Generate Mods using custom gradient colors easily
+- Generate Mods using custom gradient colors with ability to add Voice chat and Emote Wheel support to your mod and way more
 - Quick use Custom Cursors and Custom Shiftlocks easily
 - Have multiple Custom Cursor Sets ready for use with the click of a button
 - Easily add custom death sounds